ia-usgs/Xeno/README.md

    - Clone required repositories (e.g., ExploitDB).
    - Configure services and environment variables for the Xeno project.
    - Set up logging directories (`logs/`, `utils/json_logs`, `utils/html_logs`).
-   - Optionally set up a 3.5-inch LCD or e-paper display.
+   - Set up the e-paper display.
    - It will install theharvester and shodan, it is for a future update.

 3. Follow any on-screen prompts during the installation process.